chenxingqiang/secret-learn/doc/modules/model_evaluation.rst

 Visual evaluation of regression models
 --------------------------------------

-Among methods to assess the quality of regression models, jax-sklearn provides the :class:`~xlearn.metrics.PredictionErrorDisplay` class.
+Among methods to assess the quality of regression models, secret-learn provides the :class:`~xlearn.metrics.PredictionErrorDisplay` class.
 It allows to visually inspect the prediction errors of a model in two different manners.